heisenbergsdog/heisenbergsdog.github.io/_pages/jokes.md

  "And he tricked you somehow with that wish?"
  "No," replied the pumpkin headed guy, "I can fly wherever I want to.
 It's amazing!
 I don't have issues with oxygen, or coldness, or air resistance.
 I just fly like you would in a dream."
  "Okay, okay, I'm glad that worked out.
 But then tell me, what happened to make your head like that?"
  "Oh that?
+That was my last wish.
 I wished for a pumpkin head."

 # More to come!!